 Softee Baby is a 100% acrylic fiber and is considered lightweight three yarn.
 It is available in a palette of colors ranging from bright to muted and ombres all of which are perfect for crochet baby projects!

-Be sure to take a look at it the yarn, so you can see how beautiful it will be when it is worked up in a baby blanket.
+Be sure to take a close look at the yarn, so you can see how beautiful it will be when it is worked up in a baby blanket.
+Psst… this is a soft yarn that is perfect for a blanket!

 Baby Blanket Yarn from Bernat